 The Process of Buying or Invest Property In Bali

 To acquire the Right to Build or Right to Use, you will need to:

 - Submit completed forms to the Indonesian National Land Office (BPN) requesting a certificate over the property, including relevant supporting documents.
 This is usually done by your representative.

 - Provide proof of land payment and the conditions for Hak Guna Bangunan or Hak Pakai are met

-- Acquire building permit (IMB) for the Right to Build
+- Acquire building permit (PBG) for the Right to Build

 - The BPN will then issue the certificate under your company’s name.